-Hotel Scam No. 1: Fake Hotel Food Delivery
+Fake Hotel Food Delivery

-Here's how the hotel scam works: the scam artist creates and prints realistic food menu.
+It's not uncommon to find a number of local restaurant menus in a given hotel room.
+And while dining in feels like the safest bet, ordering from one of these menus might make you the brunt of swindle.
+Here's how the scam works: The scam artist creates and prints realistic food menus.
 Once created, the documents are slid underneath the doors of hotel rooms, inviting guests to place an order.
-During the call, travelers are often asked to pay with their credit card.
-In the end, the food never comes, and the scam artists get away with the guest's credit card information.
+During the call, travelers are often asked to pay with a credit card.
+In the end, the food never comes, and the scam artist gains access to the guest's credit card information.

-Hotel Scam No. 2: Fake Front Desk Charges
+Fake Front Desk Charges

-However, wireless internet "skimming" is a new and growing hotel scam that targets travelers with the promise of free internet access.
-Common in public areas of the hotel, the scam works by setting up a "free" internet hotspot, often named "Free Wi-Fi" or something similar.
-Though the internet connection will be free to access, the data can route through several points - including a scam artist's computer.
+Nobody enjoys paying for internet access at a hotel.
+This makes a "free Wi-Fi" network tempting for travelers wanting access to the outside world.
+However, wireless internet "skimming" is a growing hotel scam that targets guests with the promise of free internet access.
+Common mostly in the public areas of the hotel, the scam works by allowing a "free" internet hotspot (often named "free Wi-Fi" or something similar) to be accessed by your computer.
+Once connected, your data then routes through several points, including a scam artist's computer.